Purple Mountain Observatory

-Purple Mountain Observatory, also known as Zijinshan Astronomical Observatory, is a dual-use astronomical observatory operated by the Chinese Academy of Sciences, located at Purple Mountain east of Nanjing.
-The observatory conducts both open science, such as calculating the official Chinese calendar, and classified space domain awareness activities for the PLA Aerospace Force.
-The observatory's long-range precision mechanical tracking radars used for space surveillance are managed by PLAASF Base 26 as the Space Target and Debris Observation and Research Center.
+Purple Mountain Observatory, also known as Zijinshan Astronomical Observatory, is a dual-use astronomical observatory operated by the Chinese Academy of Sciences (CAS) and the People's Liberation Army Aerospace Force (PLAASF).
+It is headquartered at Purple Mountain, east of Nanjing, with off-site sensor installations located across the country.
+The observatory has a very active open science role, serving as China's primary contribution to the Inter-Agency Space Debris Coordination Committee, global asteroid impact avoidance efforts, and calculating the official Chinese calendar.
+Since the early 2000s, the observatory has gained a significant classified intelligence role, serving as China's primary optical space domain awareness capability.
+At least part of the military component is operated by PLAASF Base 26 as the Space Target and Debris Observation and Research Center.